+Once approval of the PS&E package has been granted, an obligation request will be processed by ITD and FHWA to obligate the construction funds presented in the Engineers Estimate only.
+When the ITD obligation request is approved by FHWA, the District or LHTAC TAP Coordinator will issue an authorization for the sponsor or ITD to advertise and bid the project.
+The sponsors may advertise the project with ITD approval.
 The SLA must be signed by the authorizing official of the agency sponsoring the project.
-Return both signed original SLA's to the HQ TAP Manager along with local funds to cover the cost of administrative oversight by the ITD District offices.
-Local match funds cover costs of administrative oversight by the ITD District offices, typically 10-20% of the construction cost for TAP projects.
+Return both signed original SLA's to the HQ TAP Manager along with local funds to cover the cost of administrative oversight by the ITD District or LHTAC offices.
+Local match funds cover costs of administrative oversight by the ITD District or LHTAC offices, typically ranges 10-20% of the construction cost for TAP projects and should be built into the overall project budget estimate and can vary for all project (construction only/design only/design and construct projects).
+Work with the ITD District or LHTAC offices for developing this figure.